Mission University

 Additionally, we can facilitate college credit for your trip, through coordination with your home program academic and career advising departments.
 Our individualized approach, experiential learning model, comprehensive support, and flexible and innovative project development methodology ensures that you are successful!

 When you work with us, you’ll positively impact a community in need while developing new interests and extend your leadership impact throughout the world.
-You'll learn more about yourself than you ever thought possible and get real-world experience with marketable skills through your certification.
+You'll learn more about yourself than you ever thought possible and get real-world experience with marketable skills through our humanitarian support certification.

 IDPT 201/501 Humanitarian Service Learning Project (3 credit hours):